Which is the best

 can carry over 20 fixed-wing aircraft and helicopters.
 Currently it

 V-8B Harrier II Plus ground attack aircraft.
-In the future these
+In the near future these

 roles this light aircraft carrier operates